Translator | Managing Director

 Translation conferences and events

-I don’t just write a lot, I talk a lot as well (as anyone who’s met me in real life can confirm; my mum says I started early and never quite stopped).
-This includes my speaking at various industry events.
+She doesn’t just write a lot; she also talks a lot as well (as anyone who’s met her in real life can confirm).
+This includes her speaking at various industry events.
 Here are some of them:

-You are a professional, but can the others tell? ( Porto, Portugal – June 2016)
+You are a professional, but can the others tell? – Aptrad conference, online, June 2020

 Marketing Tips for Translators (podcasts):